 As I wash my hands much more frequently than usual and I turn to lotions to soothe their dryness, I remove and replace a treasured heirloom ring from my grandmother, over and over again.
 Each time I do this, I find myself wondering how she would be handling this crisis if she were alive today, at my age, and experiencing what I’m experiencing.

-It’s Saturday and I have no place to go as together with my husband I am self-isolating.
-There’s lots to be done here at home as I consider which domestic chores I could accomplish in an effort to distinguish today from the rest of the week, having worked entirely from home.
-Of course on the list of chores can be laundry, bathroom and kitchen cleaning, dusting, vacuuming, and watering plants.
-As I begin these, my thoughts effortlessly transport me to a childhood memory and now a desire for fresh, comfort food style baking.
-Since I can’t go out, I’m choosing to also bake and with that decision made and carried out, the fresh aroma of sweetness wafting from the oven, my thoughts open again to my grandmother.
-Saturdays were the day that she baked, her kitchen smelling amazing; I recall the look of pleasure on her satisfied face when I arrived for my usual Saturday visit.
+It’s Saturday, and I have no place to go as together with my husband, I am self-isolating.
+There is lots to be done here at home as I consider which domestic chores I could accomplish in an effort to distinguish today from the rest of the week, having worked entirely from home.
+Of course, on the list of chores can be laundry, bathroom and kitchen cleaning, dusting, vacuuming, and watering plants.
+As I begin these, my thoughts effortlessly transport me to a childhood memory and a desire for fresh, comfort food style baking.
+Since I can’t go out, I’m also choosing to bake, and with that decision made and carried out, the fresh aroma of sweetness wafting from the oven, my thoughts open again to my grandmother.
+Saturdays were the day she baked, her kitchen smelling amazing; I recall the look of pleasure on her satisfied face when I arrived for my usual Saturday visit.

 My grandmother was born in 1922 and survived WWII as a young woman, overcoming many traumatic moments.
-A few years later and now a mother with young children, she emigrated from Europe to Canada, prevailing over many other challenges.
-Time and again, she tackled and triumphed in spite of whatever adversity life presented her.
+A few years later and now a mother with young children, she emigrated from Europe to Canada, prevailing many other challenges.
+Time and again, she tackled and triumphed despite whatever adversity life presented her.

 My recollections of my grandmother are of her strength and compassion, her frugal inventiveness with attention to not wasting anything, and her commitment to prayer while continuing to put one step in front of the other to get through whatever needed to be got through.

-Today, I especially notice my frequent curiosity of what my grandmother would do today, and find myself repeating a mantra, an internal loving dialogue of sort.
+Today, I especially notice my frequent curiosity about what my grandmother would do in these times and find myself repeating a mantra, an internal loving dialogue of sorts.

-A valued and highly respected colleague recently shared an article she wrote about how one can change their self talk.
-She explains that, “Many people aren’t aware of how important their own repetitive thoughts are, even though they may have heard quotes such as… ‘As a man thinketh in his heart, so is he.’
-(King James Version, Book of Proverbs, The Bible).”
-How fitting to read today what Kelley T. Woods wrote as my heart and mind, and last night’s dreams, are consumed with recollection of my grandmother’s commitment and belief in prayer in addition to using the gifts and talents she had.
+A valued and highly respected colleague recently shared an article she wrote about how one can change their self-talk.
+She explains that “Many people aren’t aware of how important their own repetitive thoughts are, even though they may have heard quotes such as, ‘As a man thinketh in his heart, so is he’ Book of Proverbs, (King James Version).”
+How fitting to read today what Kelley T. Woods wrote as my heart and mind, and last night’s dreams, are consumed with the recollection of my grandmother’s commitment and belief in prayer in addition to using the gifts and talents she had.
 She did not sit idly by waiting for help or saving by another but was active in doing her part in finding and participating in the solution, and helping others, however small her contribution may have seemed.

 It’s been a glorious Saturday filled with activities: a clean home, fresh laundry, satisfied plants, good memories, a baked reward, and, well, a little bit of career work accomplished too.